 State level is responsible for preparing the legal framework for healthcare services, coordinating and administering the healthcare services

-The delivery of primary and secondary healthcare services are the responsibility of five regions
+The delivery of primary and secondary healthcare services is the responsibility of five regions

 Physicians are mostly privately employed and are paid by the regions

-Municipalities are responsible for home care and nursing homes, general prevention, healthcare promotion, and rehabilitation care
+Municipalities are responsible for home care, nursing homes, general prevention, healthcare promotion, and rehabilitation care

 The source of income is taxes and the majority of the revenues are from special national health care tax.
 National Health Act makes it mandatory for the total or partial coverage for the charges of physicians, dentists, physiotherapists, and reimbursement of pharmaceuticals.